Why and when was VDT started?

 How is the company structured?

-The Artistic Director is currently the only full-time post, with our Administrative Director working 4 days a week, our Digital Development Manager 2 days a week and our Finance Manager 2 days a week.
-We currently have two administrators, one of whom also archives VDT’s work and delivers Participation workshops and the other of whom is the Rehearsal Director’s Assistant.
+The artistic director is currently the only full-time post, with our Company Administrator working 4 days a week, Development Director and Participation & Digital Development Director both working 3 days a week and our Finance Manager 2 days a week.
 All collaborators and creatives are employed as freelance specialists, including performers, composers, production managers, technicians, marketing and press managers.
 See The Company page for further details.

 How often does VDT tour?